inkstitch/inkstitch/collections/_docs/en/002-002-customize.md

 * Select your shortcut key file (inkstitch.xml)
 * Click open

-Now you will be able to use the shortcut keys described above.
+You will now be able to use the shortcut keys described above.
+They are included into the standard default.xml shortcut file.

 If you want to define your own custom shortcut keys simply enter your desired key combinations in the shortcut dialog.
 Use the search function to find the extensions quicker.
 [More information](http://wiki.inkscape.org/wiki/index.php/Customizing_Inkscape)